-The Wyoming wind facility is 140 MW located near Evanston, Wyoming.
+The Wyoming facility is a 140 MW wind facility located near Evanston, Wyoming.
 It was acquired in December 2013 from an affiliate of NextEra Energy Resources, LLC.
 The wind facility is contracted under a long-term PPA until 2028 with an investment grade counterparty.
-TransAlta Renewables holds tracking preferred shares from the Corporation that provides TransAlta Renewables with an economic interest in the wind facility.
-See "Non-Controlling Interests - TransAlta Renewables."
+TransAlta Renewables holds tracking preferred shares from the Company that provides TransAlta Renewables with an economic interest in the wind facility.